my-th-os/KML/README.txt

 • deletion excludes in current version
   ◦ vessels (need to check crew and return home)
-  ◦ parts (need to rebuild index numbers and attachments) ◦ kerbals (need to check if they are in any vessel's crew)
+  ◦ parts (need to rebuild index numbers and attachments)
 • change vessel flag in all its parts - for Enceos
 • refill part resources
 • repair broken docking ports and grappling devices